 It is important to build up an understanding between the two existences, living with Asperger’s syndrome and living without the condition.
 Someone with Asperger’s syndrome may see their partner as irrational or illogical, while a neurologically typical individual may see their Asperger’s syndrome partner as being malevolent or stubborn; these descriptors of mind states however can be far from the truth but are still important to pick up on.
 As counsellors, we would hope to shine a torchlight on the relationship that is being reported, and proffer clarity and wisdom so to help guide clients towards more satisfactory, happier and improved lifestyles.

-Please note that counsellors Elaine Nicholson and Debbie King are both experts by experience in this field in addition to being qualified counsellors and therefore tend to do the majority of couples counselling consultations.
+Please note that counsellors Jane Hamilton, Elaine Nicholson, Janine Houghton, Gail Wright and Debbie King are all experts by experience in this field in addition to being qualified counsellors.